Intensive In-Home Child & Adolescent Psychiatric Services (IICAPS)

 Frequently Asked Questions

-Referrals can be made by almost anyone: therapists, psychiatrists, probation officers, school social workers, etc. If a parent would like to refer their child, we will ask that a current or past treater provide clinical information so that we can have the complete mental health history and help ensure that the program is a good fit for the child.
+Referrals can be made by almost anyone: therapists, psychiatrists, probation officers, school social workers, etc. If a parent would like to refer their child, we will ask that a current or past treater provide clinical information so that we can have the complete mental health history and help ensure that the program is an appropriate fit for the child.

-IICAPS is a fee for service program paid for through Medicaid (HUSKY).
+IICAPS is a fee-for-service program paid for through Medicaid (HUSKY) and some private insurance plans.
 If a family is involved with Department of Children and Families (DCF), in most cases DCF will cover payment through the Connecticut Behavioral Health Partnership.

-A team of two staff members (a Masters-level clinician and a Bachelors-level mental health counselor) visits with the child and/or family at least twice a week for 1- 1 ½ hours each time.
+A team of two staff members (a masters-level clinician and a bachelor's-level mental health counselor) visits with the child and/or family two to three times a week for 1 - 1.5 hours each time.
 The sessions are structured based on the needs of the individual child and family.
 IICAPS staff can also attend PPT’s at school, meet with the child’s individual therapist if they have one, and any other important people in the child’s life.
 IICAPS treatment lasts an average of six months, depending on need.

 We welcome the opportunity to work with existing providers.
 The collaboration can provide comprehensive care to the child and family.
 We also work closely with the child’s school to make sure there is consistency between home and school, and the team can attend PPT’s and other school meetings.